 “Because fishing is an industrial activity tied to politics and culture, this is sincerely a high-quality message as it suggests we have a variety of human organization within the way we fish the oceans, and it’s entirely within our electricity to change things,” he instructed BBC News.

-Kroodsma and associates were gambling with the data coming from the transponders that every one massive vessel at the moment is mandated to carry.
+Kroodsma and associates were gambling with the data from the transponders that every massive vessel is currently mandated to carry.